Pelham brothers help lead PFD as Fire Chief and Deputy Chief - Shelby County Reporter

 “Going into this, I know I had a lot of support in the fire department.
 I have been on shift for 24 years and that is changing now,” Danny explained.
 “With the shift I was on, being their supervisor, they supported me.
 What that does in turn is makes me want to do better.”

-Serving citizens through the Pelham Fire Department is something that is quite literally in the blood of both Reids, which they credit to the mentors like their father Bill and others who they have worked with.
+Serving citizens through the Pelham Fire Department is something that is quite literally in the blood of both Reid brothers, which they credit to mentors like their father Bill and others who they have worked with.

 “All throughout our careers, we have had the great opportunity to work with the best in the business.
 So each time we get promoted, you learn that you have to be a good servant leader as well.
 You have more people to lead, but ultimately to serve,” Mike said.
 “It has been a great balance both ways to be mentored, as I was coming up.
 Now I am able to do that for all the people in my department.”